laiwz/laiwz.github.io/index.md

 # About Me
 -------------------------------------------
 - Welcome!
-I’m a Ph.D. candidate in [economics](https://econ.umd.edu/) at the [University of Maryland](https://www.umd.edu/).
-Prior to Maryland, I studied economics and mathematics at [Wuhan University](https://www.whu.edu.cn/).
+I’m a Visting Assistant Professor of Economimcs at Bowdoin College (AY 2025--2026).
+I received my Ph.D. in Economics from [the University of Maryland](https://econ.umd.edu/) in May 2025.

 - I'm an applied microeconomist working on the intersection of development economics, political economy, and labor economics.
+My research has been featured in several outlets, including Journal of Law and Economics, Journal of Economic Behavior and Organization, and Journal of Population Economics.

 - Please check out my [CV](/assets/pdfs/CV.pdf).

-- **I'm on the 2025-2026 job market and available for interviews.** <br>
+- **I'm on the AY 2025--2026 job market and available for interviews.** <br>
 <!--<small>[ [UMD JMC Profile](https://sites.google.com/umd.edu/laiwz) | [Job Market Paper](/assets/pdfs/unrest_draft.pdf) ] </small>-->

 <br>